 Any development project, no matter how big or small, which will encompass any work within the public’s right-of-way, is reviewed for compliance with Title 13, Snohomish County Road Ordinance, and Title 30, Snohomish County Unified Development Code.
 During this review process, it is determined which of these ordinances (or both) govern the project.
 A bond may be required from the applicant prior to permit issuance to guarantee construction, restoration, and performance of the installed facilities.

-- Snohomish County Worksheet for Determining Final Lift Bond Amount (PDF)
+- A completed Snohomish County Worksheet for Determining Final Lift Bond Amount

 County Road Utility Construction